Paul Butcher (American football)

-Paul Martin Butcher (born November 8, 1963) is a former American football linebacker in the National Football League (NFL) for eleven years, until he retired from the Oakland Raiders.
-He also played for the Detroit Lions, Los Angeles Rams, Indianapolis Colts, and he was selected by the Carolina Panthers in the 1995 NFL Expansion Draft.
+Paul Martin Butcher (born November 8, 1963) is an American former professional football player who was a linebacker in the National Football League (NFL) for eleven years, until he retired from the Oakland Raiders.
+He also played for the Detroit Lions, Los Angeles Rams, Indianapolis Colts, and he was selected by the Carolina Panthers in the 1995 NFL expansion draft.
 He played college football at Wayne State University.
 Butcher was the Special Teams coach of the XFL's New York/New Jersey Hitmen.
-His son is the actor Paul Butcher.
+He is married to Jacqueline Ricottone and their son is Nickelodeon actor Paul Butcher (b.
+1994).